 8. A Corrupt Windows Installation

 When Windows installations are not completed correctly, several errors can pop up.
-One of them is the FAT FILE SYSTEM problem.
+One of them is the FAT File System problem.

 Essential Steps to Take Before Trying the Solutions

-You must meet certain conditions before you implement the FAT_FILE_SYSTEM error fix.
+You must meet certain conditions before you implement the FAT File System error fix.
 For starters, ensure you have “Administrator” access to the system with this error.
 Disconnect your computer if your system is connected to a network or domain.

 This is because certain domains have policies that can restrict you from carrying out specific operations on your Windows 10 device.
 So remove your PC from the network and rejoin when you resolve the error.